davidbegin/python-in-the-morning/Week16/Monday/README.md

 # 2020 - 6 -1

+- Too Afraid to Make your First App
+- The meditative practive of reading you depencies before install
+- When do you need to jump from Static HTML Pages to Dynamic
+- Streaming Off a Pi
+  - Streaming off a PI on Arch
+- Cool uses for Graphviz

 NOOOO!!!!
 YOU CAN'T JUST MAKE AN APP THAT ALREADY EXISTS, YOUR FIRST PROGRAMS HAVE TO BE UNIQUE, WELL-TESTED, SCALABLE, AND WORTH A BILLION DOLLARS EACH!